 - School Policies and Practices: A variety of evidence-based strategies exist to encourage physical activity before, during, and after school, including providing programs, space, and equipment for physical activity during out-of-school time and incorporating behavioral skill building in physical activities.
 NRPA offers a variety of resources to support implementation of the evidence-based Healthy Eating and Physical Activity (HEPA) standards in out-of-school time settings through the Commit to Health initiative.

 - Access to Indoor or Outdoor Facilities or Outlets: Parks and recreation can increase people’s access to indoor facilities, including community gyms, and outdoor facilities, including parks, trails, and other green spaces, as well as support effective community outreach strategies to promote utilization of these spaces.
-Examples of park improvements are available here.
+Browse examples of park improvements.

 - Community-Wide Campaigns: Interventions that involve groups across the community working together to combine physical activity messaging with community activities focused on physical activity.
 Resources and sample promotional materials are available through DHHS, NRPA, and other national partners.